 We recently had a query from a regular client – “I have a budget deadline coming up and I would like to know if it’s possible to prepay for credit to be used in the future?
 It would be even better if it were possible to invoice my organisation for this.”

-It is the time of year again when budget deadlines loom on July 31st and there is a requirement on a large number of projects for researchers to have spent their funding in full prior to this date.
+It is the time of year again when budget deadlines loom and there is a requirement on a large number of projects for researchers to have spent their funding in full prior to this date.
 Universities and some funding organisations take any unspent money from research projects back into the general pot for redistribution again the following year.
 The project managers then have to make fresh funding applications.

 Every year we are contacted by worried researchers who are getting perilously close to their budget deadlines but have not finished their projects.
 Our business is transcription, so very often queries relate to research interviews and focus groups not being completed.